 If you have a case in the United States District Court of New York or Bankruptcy Court, operational protocols have also been updated.
 Such Orders can be found on each District’s website.

 If you have any questions about this Legal Briefing, please contact any attorney in our Litigation Department at (585) 730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. © 2020 Law Offices of Pullano & Farrow PLLC